nbonamy/xfinity-usage-tracker/README.md

 ## As a webserver
 Configuring your favorite webserver (Apache or Nginx) is not documented here.
 You need to run the script as a CGI script.
-As the process, can take some time a waiting page (`index.html`) is provided.
+As the process can take some time, a waiting page (`index.html`) is provided.